SpatialVID: A Large-Scale Video Dataset with Spatial Annotations

 To our knowledge, SpatialVID is the largest dataset of dynamic videos with explicit geometric annotations and makes three primary contributions:

-\begin{itemize} \item \textbf{Manually Screened Videos with Camera Motions}: SpatialVID is built from a massive internet video collection of more than 21,000 hours, which are manually selected for rich scene motion.
-This motion-first curation, followed by our processing pipeline, yields a diverse set of high-quality clips well-suited for training spatially aware models.
+\begin{itemize} \item \textbf{Manually Screened Videos with Camera Motions}: SpatialVID is built from 21,000+ hours of internet videos manually screened for rich scene motion.
+This motion-first curation and processing yield diverse, high-quality clips for training spatially aware models.